tomcritchlow/tomcritchlow.github.io/_posts/2018-07-23-media-design.md

 In the modern attention economy too much content is a race to the bottom.
 SEO-first content is garbage 99% of the time.
 Brands trying to “blog” because they think “content marketing” is a function of making the marketing team produce content.

+So how do you prevent this race to the bottom?
+By considering the full ecosystem and the right context for your content.

+I have a personal fascination with understanding content within the right context - after working in SEO for over a decade and more recently overseeing branding projects and brand campaigns it's increasingly obvious to me that no success can happen without situating your thinking within the context of the full media design ecosystem.

+Every digital project, from SEO to branding will fail when it lacks the proper awareness of the ecosystem of content creation to support it.

-And the most successful companies understand that content is a product, and that products are content.
+And the most successful clients I've worked with understand that content is a product, and that products are content.

 ## A rallying cry to break down silos